 You’ll likely have shorter intervals between Gout flare-ups over time, he says.
 “Gout develops into chronic arthritis, which may be very disabling.”

 My Recent Gout Attack

-I had a Gout attack September 05, 2021.
+I had a Gout attack on September 05, 2021.
 This attack was very disabling.
-I was bed bound for more than 2 weeks.
-Majority of the days I was not able to get off the bed to even open my room door, as the pain was in both of my knees and ankles.
+I was bed-bound for more than 2 weeks.
+The majority of the days I was not able to get off the bed to even open my room door, as the pain was in both of my knees and ankles.